andrziv/Appalanche-Modulith/README.md

             - gitHubProfile (`String`, URL)
             - portfolioSite (`String`, URL)
         - Notes on request body fields:
             - To null out the object fields, you must set the related request fields to '' or " ".
 Having them be null or missing will NOT null the related object fields.
         - Returns:
             - `204: NO CONTENT`

 ### Application Endpoints

-- Note that any date-related input fields are to be formatted in `yyyy-MM-dd` format, unless otherwise specified.
 - Note that any Status or Experience Level related `String` inputs require the strings to be exactly one of the listed Code entries in the [Status Codes](#status-codes) or [Experience Codes](#experience-codes) sections below, respectively.